ShaneQi/Shane-s-Rusty-Blog/posts/2020-01-27-certificates-and-provisioning-profiles-management-with-fastlane-match.md

 ##### (Certificates Managers Only) Updating provisioning profiles to include new devices

+1. Connect the devices to Mac and use Xcode to get the UUIDs of the devices.
+1. Login Apple developer certificates portal, and add the devices.
-`fastlane match development --force_for_new_devices` then enter the bundle id of the app when the prompt shows (don't forget the bundle id of any extensions the app has, e.g. share extension).
+1. `fastlane match development --force_for_new_devices` then enter the bundle id of the app when the prompt shows (don't forget the bundle id of any extensions the app has, e.g. share extension).

 ## Parameter Explanation